uchicago-cs/cmsc22000/website/content/labs/lab1.md

     git add README.md

 And re-run `git status`.
 You should see something like this:

-If you re-ran git status you would see something like this:

     On branch master
     Your branch is up-to-date with 'origin/master'.